-The music is a toccata scored for two harps, celesta, percussion, and enhanced kalimbas.
+The music is a toccata scored for two harps, celesta, percussion, and synthesized kalimbas.
+Choose a format to play or download: MP3 | MIDI

 The quotations are taken from Six Books on the Revolutions of the Heavenly Spheres, by Nicholas Copernicus, published in 1543.

-In Book V, Copernicus pointed out that the planet Mercury "wanders in more convolutions than does Venus or any of the [other planets] … the narrowest of Mercury's elongations from the sun occur in the sign of the Balance, and wider elongations (as is proper) in the opposite sign [the Ram].
-Yet its widest elongations do not occur in this place, but in certain others to either side, namely, in the Twins and Water Bearer ….
-This displacement occurs in no other planet."
+In Book V, Copernicus pointed out that the planet Mercury "wanders in more convolutions than does Venus or any of the [other planets] … the narrowest of Mercury's elongations from the sun occur in the sign of the Balance, and wider elongations (as is proper) in the opposite sign [the Ram]."

 "However, in order that this last planet too may be rescued from the affronts and pretenses of its detractors, and that its uniform motion, no less than that of the other aforementioned planets, may be revealed in relation to the earth's motion …."